MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/animation.md

 }
 ```

-The `PaintSurface` handler draws 5 concentric circles with animated radii.
+The `PaintSurface` handler draws five concentric circles with animated radii.
 If the `baseRadius` variable is calculated as 100, then as `t` is animated from 0 to 1, the radii of the five circles increase from 0 to 100, 100 to 200, 200 to 300, 300 to 400, and 400 to 500.
 For most of the circles the `strokeWidth` is 50 but for the first circle, the `strokeWidth` animates from 0 to 50.
-For most of the circles, the color is blue, but for the last circle, the color is animated from blue to transparent:
+For most of the circles, the color is blue, but for the last circle, the color is animated from blue to transparent.
+Notice the fourth argument to the `SKColor` constructor that specifies the opacity:

 ```csharp
 public class ExpandingCirclesPage : ContentPage